DataDog/hiring-engineers/answers.md

 > Change your check's collection interval so that it only submits the metric once every 45 seconds.

-By adding `min_collection_interval: 45` to the randomcheck config file, we can ensure that this check will only submit one metric within a 45 second interval.
-It is good to note that this sets a minimum interval and does not mean the check will run every 45 seconds.

 > **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

-<TODO> explore other ways to modify the collection interval.
+By adding `min_collection_interval: 45` under the `init_config:` section of the randomcheck configuration file, we can ensure that this check will only submit one metric within a 45 second interval.
+It is good to note that this sets a minimum interval and does not mean the check is guarenteed run every 45 seconds.

 ## Visualizing Data: